carlmontanari/scrapli/README.md

 `"^[a-z0-9.\-@()/:]{1,20}[#>$]$"`

-*NOTE* all `comms_prompt_pattern` should use the start and end of line anchors as all regex searches in scrapli are multline (this is an important piece to making this all work!).
+*NOTE* all `comms_prompt_pattern` should use the start and end of line anchors as all regex searches in scrapli are multi-line (this is an important piece to making this all work!).
 While you don't *need* to use the line anchors its probably a really good idea!

 The above pattern works on all "core" platforms listed above for at the very least basic usage.
 Custom prompts or